learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 ## Deploy to Render

-We're now ready to create a new Web Service on Render and deploy the app.
+We're now ready to create a new database and Web Service and deploy the app to Render.
 Go ahead and and commit and push your changes, then follow the steps below.
 If you need a refresher on any of them, look back at the previous lesson.

+1. Go to the Render dashboard, click on your PostgreSAQL instance, and copy the PSQL connection command.
+2. Run the command in the terminal to open the PSQL terminal, then use the SQL "CREATE DATABASE" command to create a new database for the app (e.g., `recipe_app_db`).
+Exit PSQL with the `\q` command.
-1. Go to the Render dashboard and create a new Web Service.
+3. Return to the Render dashboard and create a new Web Service.
-2. Give the app a name and set the Environment to Ruby.
+4. Give the app a name and set the Environment to Ruby.
-3. Enter the build command (`./bin/recipes-build.sh`) and start command (`bundle exec puma -C config/puma.rb`)
+5. Enter the build command (`./bin/recipes-build.sh`) and start command (`bundle exec puma -C config/puma.rb`)
-4. Add the `DATABASE_URL` environment variable; enter the same database url that you used for the previous lesson as the value. ## NOTE: This database issue needs to be addressed in the previous lesson and this section updated appropriately ##
+6. Add the `DATABASE_URL` environment variable; be sure to change the database name in the URL to `recipe_app_db` (or whatever you named it).
-5. Add the `RAILS_MASTER_KEY` environment variable; enter the key contained in the `master.key` file we created above as the value.
+7. Add the `RAILS_MASTER_KEY` environment variable; enter the key contained in the `master.key` file we created above as the value.
-6. Click the "Create Web Service" button at the bottom of the page.
+8. Click the "Create Web Service" button at the bottom of the page.

 ## Making an Update